Board Roster and Bios

 Brittany Strelow brings over fourteen years of experience as a PA to her role as Director-at-Large.
 She currently practices community internal medicine, geriatrics, and palliative care at Mayo Clinic in Rochester, Minnesota.
 Her clinical background also includes roles in urgent care and outpatient hematology.

 A passionate educator and mentor, PA Strelow was a founding faculty member and clinical co-director of the Mayo Clinic PA Program.
 She is currently adjunct faculty for doctorate programs at Butler University, Northeastern University, and Augsburg University.
-Her commitment to mentoring future clinicians was recognized with the Minnesota Academy of PAs Preceptor/Mentor of the Year Award.
+Her commitment to mentoring future clinicians was recognized with the Minnesota Academy of PAs Preceptor/Mentor of the Year Award and Mayo Clinic Department of Medicine Outstanding Mentor.

 She is actively engaged in scholarly activity, having authored peer-reviewed articles, book chapters, and abstracts, and presented posters and lectures at local, national, and international venues.
 Her research and professional interests include quality improvement, preventive screenings, and mentorship.